FeatureBaseDB/www/content/blog/why-oci.md

 memory on all the configurations, any extra memory is effectively wasted.
 It also doesn't exercise disk performance at all, and most importantly, it doesn't take cost into account.
-This last is fairly easy to remedy; instead of looking at the minimum average latency for each query, we can look at the minimum of the average latency multipled by the cluster cost.
+This last is fairly easy to remedy; instead of looking at the minimum average latency for each query, we can look at the minimum average latency multipled by the cluster cost.
 With the right unit conversions, this effectively gives us how much it would cost to run 1 Million of each given query back to back on a particular configuration... or as we like to call it "Dollars per Megaquery".
-Let's look at the best $/MQ for each query:
+Let's look at which configuration has the best $/MQ for each of these benchmarks:

 | cloud | instance type    | nodes | query                                             |   $/MQ |